abrarfahim19/blog_parser/content/My Skills and Experiences.md

 [[Certification]]

 So, I think the course of actions should be as follows:
-1. Get speed on Python and C++ first
+1. Brush up my skills in Python and C++
-2. Learn DSA with Python
+2. Learn DSA with Python/C++
 3. Occasionally solve problem with C++ in competitive programming platform
 4. Machine Learning Algorithm and Certification.
 5. Build Application and portfolio